Defining a taxonomy for notifications

 ToolsFigmaLucidAdobe Analytics

-Notifications on the developer portal had no shared language.
+Products integrating into the developer portal had no shared language for notifications.

-Notifications on the developer portal had no shared language.
+Products integrating into the developer portal had no shared language for notifications.

-Notifications on the developer portal had no shared language.
+Products integrating into the developer portal had no shared language for notifications.

 Discovery